-This case is brought to you by Guerbet.
+Brought to you by Guerbet.

-An 8-year-old female with a history of attention deficit hyperactivity disorder, expressive language disorder, strabismus, and developmental delay.
+An 8-year-old child with a history of attention deficit hyperactivity disorder, expressive language disorder, strabismus, and developmental delay.
 Patient initially presented to the emergency department with the following symptoms including restricted left eye movements (cranial nerve III palsy), ptosis, vomiting, and a 1-day history of headache.
 Initial magnetic resonance imaging (MRI) demonstrated a mass along the left oculomotor nerve (CN III), which was concerning for a schwannoma.
 The patient was discharged and scheduled for follow-up with ophthalmology and neurosurgery.
-The girl’s ptosis worsened, and she presented to the emergency department 3 weeks later, when a follow-up MRI revealed enlargement of the mass despite steroid treatment.
+The child's ptosis worsened, and she presented to the emergency department 3 weeks later, when a follow-up MRI revealed enlargement of the mass despite steroid treatment.
 A follow-up MRI at 4 weeks again revealed continued enlargement of the mass, and the patient underwent surgical resection of the mass.

 Initial MRI demonstrated a mass involving the cisternal segment of the left oculomotor nerve (CN III) in the midbrain (Figure 1).
 The mass demonstrated diffuse enhancement following intravenous administration of a gadolinium-based contrast agent (GBCA).
 The mass also correlated with areas of reduced diffusion on diffusion weighted imaging (DWI).
 Follow-up MRI revealed continuing enlargement of the same mass, as well diffuse enhancement, and areas of reduced diffusion at 3 and 4 weeks after presentation.
 There were no additional masses or abnormal leptomeningeal enhancement and the remainder of the brain and orbits appeared normal on MRI.